runozo/go-tanks/README.md

 # go-tanks

-A game with tanks, try it on https://runozo.github.io/go-tanks/
+A game with tanks<!-- >, try it on https://runozo.github.io/go-tanks/ -->

 ## Controls
 |Key|Function